Quick All Purpose Marinade for Proteins or Veggies

 Instructions

-Mix ingredients.
-Combine all marinade components in a bowl, zip-top bag, or container.
+Mix Ingredients.
+Combine all marinade components in a non-reactive bowl, zip-top bag, or container. (plastic, stainless steel, or glass)

 Marinate.
 Add protein or vegetables to the marinade, mix well, cover, and refrigerate for 1-24 hours to let flavors infuse.

 Cook with high heat.
 Grill, stir-fry, or broil the marinated items.
-Use leftover marinade for basting during the last half of cooking, basting with each turn until used up.
+Use leftover marinade for basting during the last half of cooking, basting with each turn until used up—making sure it’s fully cooked before serving.

 Top Tips

+Have you tried this recipe?
 What's your favorite protein or veggie to marinate?
-Share your go-to combos in the comments!
+Let me know in the comments!